whetstoneresearch/doppler-indexer-rs/docs/TRANSFORMATIONS.md

     ConfigError(String),
     ChannelError(String),
     IncludesPrecompileError(String),
+    LiveStorage(StorageError),      // Live storage read/write failures
 }

 // Create a handler error with context TransformationError::handler("MyHandler", "Failed to process swap event")
 ```

-When any handler returns an error, the engine:
+When a handler returns an error:

+1. The handler's transaction is rolled back (no partial data for that handler)
-1. Logs the error with full context
+2. The error is logged with full context (handler key, block range)
-2. Rolls back the current transaction
-3. Halts processing
+3. Other handlers continue processing independently

-This ensures no partial data is written and issues are immediately visible.
+4. In live mode, failed handler keys are persisted to the block's status file for retry

+During catchup, a handler error stops catchup for that specific handler but does not affect other handlers.

 ## Execution Modes